iastro-pt/python-for-astronomers/editors.md

 Support on linux, OSX, and Windows                   | Does not run your scripts Installed on most linux server you will ever work on |

+The "expert": Daniel.
+Feel free to ask him for configuration, plugins, etc.

 Sublime text